 Volume depletion also stimulates aldosterone secretion, which enhances sodium ion reabsorption in the collecting duct and increases hydrogen ion and potassium secretion in this segment.
 Urine chloride is low after discontinuation of diuretic therapy, while it is high during active diuretic use.

 Miscellaneous causes of metabolic alkalosis include villous adenomas, which are a rare cause of diarrhea.
 Villous adenomas usually lead to metabolic acidosis from loss of colonic secretions that are rich in bicarbonate, but occasionally these tumors cause metabolic alkalosis.
 The mechanism is not well understood.
-Some authors opine that hypokalemia from these tumors is the etiology of metabolic alkalosis.
+Some authors opine that hypokalemia from these tumors is the etiology of the metabolic alkalosis.

 Congenital chloridorrhea (see Chloride Diarrhea, Familial.
 Online Mendelian Inheritance in Man [OMIM]) is a rare form of severe secretory diarrhea that is inherited as an autosomal recessive trait.
 Mutations in the down-regulated adenoma gene result in defective function of the chloride/bicarbonate exchange in the colon and ileum, leading to increased secretion of chloride and reabsorption of bicarbonate.